Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: Prologue

 (a) A model theory built to account for the mechanism we expose (for instance based on an effective potential) would not suffer from renormalization problems: the kind of mechanism that we describe here constitutes a ``leading order'' behavior.
-In fact, it gets smeared out by higher order terms when the point particle and the distribution of charges get too close.
+In fact, it disappears amongst higher order terms when the point particle and the distribution of charges get too close.
 When too far apart, naturally, the interaction also becomes negligible.
 This kind of behavior is very suggestive, as imposing a lower limit on the distances is equivalent to introducing the conventional cut-off in momentum transfer which is a common rule (trick) in Quantum Electrodynamics (QED).
-Therefore, if we reformulated our mechanism in terms of a new ``effective'' interaction, it would not need to be renormalized at any scale (as we said, through the inclusion of an energy cut-off, for example).

 (b) Moreover, and though we do not plan to go anywhere near for the moment, we are led to think: could we get rid of all renormalization problems in QED (and classical electromagnetism) if we regarded it as an effective description of a simplest interaction law, but involving more degrees of freedom?
-For instance, could we generate electromagnetism (with its vectorial potential) from a bare scalar potential acting on particles with some extra inner degrees of freedom (for instance, instead of being point-like entities, let us allow them to deform elastically)?
+For instance, could we generate electromagnetism (with its vectorial potential) from a bare scalar potential acting on particles with some extra inner degrees of freedom (for instance, instead of being point-like entities, allowing them to deform elastically)?

-(c) Last but not least: \emph{could our ``secondary oscillation'' be related to Cavalleri and others' model \cite{Cavalleri10} of the electronic spin as a helical oscillation of a structureless electron around its main trajectory?}
+(c) Implications of this work about spin are not yet sufficiently analyzed.
+Anyway, \emph{could our ``secondary oscillation'' be related to Cavalleri and others' model \cite{Cavalleri10} of the electronic spin as a helical oscillation of a structureless electron around its main trajectory?}